News

 Where is P2P in the whole picture?

-Female investors usually opt for lower-risk portfolios; with slower (but steadier) return promises.
+Female users usually opt for lower-risk portfolios; with slower (but steadier) return promises.
 Offering this kind of security, combined with adequate return rates, it’s no surprise that P2P lending is becoming their option of choice.

 Women and iuvo